twinaphex/mednafen-ps3/Readme.txt

 		Bandai WonderSwan Color

-	File browser, place your games on a USB drive, or FTP them to the internal drive Load uncompressed or zipped images
+	File browser, place your games on a USB drive, or FTP them to the internal drive Experimental FTP client
+	Load uncompressed or zip or 7zip images
+	Load individual files for inside zip or 7zip archives

 	Save States
 	Fast forward